-3. Visiting Professorial Rank
+1. Visiting Professorial Rank

+Visiting faculty are full-time, benefits-eligible faculty on short-term appointments.
 This category may be applied at any appropriate level of professorial rank: Assistant, Associate, or Professor.
 Ordinarily this rank is applied only to an individual who is appointed to teach on a full-time basis for a semester, or an academic year, and has the qualifications appropriate to this rank at Loyola Marymount University.
 S/he is understood to be a visitor, but the University recognizes his/her academic standing by using the appropriate professional rank.

 Upon the recommendation of the department faculty, department Chair, and Dean, faculty may be appointed, full-time, to one of the three ranks within the visiting faculty appointment (Visiting Professor, Visiting Associate Professor, Visiting Assistant Professor).
-The Visiting rank does not lead to tenure.
-Years of service as a visiting faculty member may be credited toward advancement in rank and/or tenure, upon mutual agreement of the University and the visiting faculty member.
 The visiting faculty member will have full responsibility for teaching assigned courses, as would a full-time permanent member of the staff.

-Reappointment on a visiting basis is at the option of the University.
-A visiting faculty member may remain with department for a maximum of two years.
+A visiting faculty member may remain with department for a maximum of two years, with reappointment at the option of the University.
 Exceptions may be made beyond the second year at the recommendation of the department and Dean and of the Provost.